 "I was hit extremely hard by it because unlike a lot of other recreations on television it was not done on a soundstage," Criss added.
 "Those were the stairs [of his actual house], that was the gate.
 It’s public access.
 You can walk right up to it.
 They have such weight, especially in the context of our story.
 Being dressed as Andrew was, being a beautiful Miami day."

-American Crime Story: The Assassination of Gianni Versace premieres on FX on January 17.
+American Crime Story: The Assassination of Gianni Versace premieres in the US on January 17 (UK date TBC).